indrekis/FATImage_TCMD_plugin/ReadMe.md

 - Write operations include creating, modifying, deleting, and adding files and directories within FAT images.
 - Image creation is supported but currently limited: extended partitions are not yet supported, and the UI/UX is debatable.
+  - When creating a multiple-partition image, files are not copied because of the ambiguity -- please open the archive, select the appropriate disk, and repeat the copying.
 - The plugin can read a broader range of images than it can write; the reading code is adapted to handle historical images with various quirks that the writing code does not fully support yet.
 - Writing is based on the famous [FatFS](https://elm-chan.org/fsw/ff/) modified to plugin-specific requirements: extended partition navigation, support for the image file name and offset, etc.